Connie Barden, Chief Clinical Officer

 of Critical-Care Nurses

-Connie Barden, RN, MSN, CCRN-E, CCNS, serves as the first chief clinical officer of the American Association of Critical-Care Nurses (AACN).
+Connie Barden, MSN, RN, CCRN-K, CCNS, serves as the first chief clinical officer of the American Association of Critical-Care Nurses (AACN).

 Barden provides strategic leadership that drives the development and implementation of clinical practice resources, products and programs that reflect state-of-the-art acute and critical care practice.
 She also ensures standards and guidelines meet the rigors of a rapidly changing healthcare environment as AACN addresses current and emerging practice needs.

 As AACN president from 2002-2003, Barden launched the Bold Voices initiative, which galvanized the commitment of individuals and groups to relentlessly influence change in situations where barriers impede safe care and quality outcomes for patients and families.

 In 2005, she led the task force that framed the landmark “AACN Standards for Establishing and Sustaining Healthy Work Environments: A Journey to Excellence.”
 More recently, while tele-ICU clinical nurse specialist and then director of telehealth initiatives for Baptist Health South Florida in Miami, she co-led the task force that developed “AACN Tele-ICU Nursing Practice Guidelines.”
 Barden was previously director of clinical safety and innovation at Miami’s Mercy Hospital, with previous staff nurse and clinical nurse specialist appointments at other Miami hospitals.

 A frequent speaker and respected author on topics such as cardiovascular nursing and issues impacting healthcare, Barden holds an undergraduate nursing degree from The University of North Carolina at Chapel Hill and a master’s degree in nursing from The University of Alabama at Birmingham.